An overview on deep learning-based approximation methods for partial differential equations

 However, recent results supplying rigorous partial error analyses show that DNNs at least possess the necessary expressive power to overcome the curse of dimensionality in the approximation of high-dimensional PDEs in the sense that there exist DNN approximations for high-dimensional PDEs with the number of parameters used to describe the approximating neural network growing at most polynomially in the PDE dimension $d\in\N$ and the reciprocal $\nicefrac1\eps$ of the prescribed approximation accuracy $\eps\in(0,\infty)$.
-The first result in this direction was obtained in 2018 in Grohs et al.~\cite{grohs2018proof} and, since then, a number of articles have appeared significantly extending the results in Grohs et al.~\cite{grohs2018proof}, covering several more classes of PDEs (see, e.g., \cite{BernerGrohsJentzen2018, ElbraechterSchwab2018, GononGrohsEtAl2019, GrohsHerrmann2020, GrohsJentzenSalimova2019, HornungJentzenSalimova2020, jentzen2018proofarxiv1809, reisinger2019rectified, hutzenthaler2020proof, gonon2020deep, kutyniok2019theoretical, beneventano2020highdimensional}).
+The first result in this direction was obtained in 2018 in Grohs et al.~\cite{grohs2018proof} and, since then, a number of articles have appeared significantly extending the results in Grohs et al.~\cite{grohs2018proof}, covering several more classes of PDEs (see, e.g., \cite{BernerGrohsJentzen2018, elbraechter2018dnn, gonon2019uniform, GrohsHerrmann2020, grohs2019deep, HornungJentzenSalimova2020, jentzen2021proof, reisinger2019rectified, hutzenthaler2020proof, gonon2020deep, kutyniok2019theoretical, beneventano2020highdimensional}).
 In particular, in \cite{hutzenthaler2020proof} there is now also a result on nonlinear PDEs in the scientific literature which shows that DNNs have the expressive power to overcome the curse of dimensionality in the numerical approximation of solutions of nonlinear heat PDEs with Lipschitz continuous nonlinearities.

-To give the reader a more complete picture on theoretical results for DNN approximations for PDEs, we also refer, e.g., to \cite{HanLong2020,HurePhamWarin2019} for conditional convergence rate results for approximation errors for deep learning-based approximations for PDEs, we also refer, e.g., to \cite{LuoYang2020} for upper bounds for the generalization error for deep learning-based approximations for PDEs, we also refer, e.g., to \cite{DarbonLangloisMeng2020,DarbonMeng2021} for exact DNN representation results for certain Hamilton--Jacobi PDEs, and we also refer, e.g., to \cite{GeistEtal2020} for numerical investigations regarding the expressive power of DNNs in the context of the approximation of solutions of PDEs.
+To give the reader a somewhat more complete picture on theoretical results for DNN approximations for PDEs, we also refer, e.g., to Han \& Long \cite{HanLong2020} and Hur\'e et al.~\cite{HurePhamWarin2019} for conditional convergence rate results for approximation errors for deep learning-based approximations for PDEs, we also refer, e.g., to Luo \& Yang~\cite{LuoYang2020}, Shin et al.~\cite{shin2020convergence}, Mishra \& Molinaro~\cite{mishra2021estimates}, and Hu et al.~\cite{hu2022when} for upper bounds for the generalization error for deep learning-based approximations for PDEs, we also refer, e.g., to Darbon et al.~\cite{DarbonLangloisMeng2020} and Darbon \& Meng~\cite{DarbonMeng2021} for exact DNN representation results for certain Hamilton--Jacobi PDEs, and we also refer, e.g., to Geist et al.~\cite{GeistEtal2020} for numerical investigations regarding the expressive power of DNNs in the context of the approximation of solutions of PDEs.